 On the second day of my arrival, I checked out La Sagrada Familia tickets online only to find that the next date available was after I left — more than a week later.
 As a last-minute traveler, I missed my opportunity to see the epic architecture, but I’ll be back!

-Although initially dishearten at not seeing the interior of the famous structure, many of Gaudi’s building can be viewed for free just from walking around.
-In fact, it’s hard to miss any of the other 10 modernisme buildings he designed in the city due to their unique and distinct appearance:
+However, you can view many of Gaudi’s buildings for free just from walking around.
+In fact, it’s hard to miss any of the other 10

 - Casa Vicens

 - Güell Pavilions